 - Mana symbols in reminder text don’t count toward a card’s color identity.
 So you can play Basilica Screecher in your Judith deck, because it’s black and not white.

 - You can only use lands that produce the colors in your commander’s color identity, or that can produce colorless mana or mana of any color.
 So you can’t play Memorial to Genius in either your Gishath or your Judith deck, because it’s blue.
-If you steal an opponent’s land that taps for a color outside your commander’s color identity, it will produce colorless mana when you tap it.

 - If your commander has only colorless mana symbols, such as Karn, Silver Golem or Ulamog, the Ceaseless Hunger, you can only use lands that produce colorless mana.
 The only basic lands you can include in a colorless deck are Wastes.
 You also can’t use cards with Devoid in a colorless deck, since they still have colored costs.